guy-car/week6-smuggler/frontend/frontend-spec.md

 ## 6. Testing Strategy

+### Logic Testing Only
+- Only logic (non-UI) tests are required.
+- Test state management, store actions, websocket and REST service functions, and utility logic.
+- UI/component rendering tests are not required and will be tested manually.

 ### Unit Testing
 - [ ] Zustand store actions and state updates
 - [ ] WebSocket service connection handling
 - [ ] REST API service calls
 - [ ] Utility functions and helpers
-- [ ] Component rendering and props

 ### Integration Testing
-- [ ] Full game flow from lobby to game end
+- [ ] Full game flow from lobby to game end (logic only)
 - [ ] WebSocket event handling and state synchronization
 - [ ] Room creation and joining flow
 - [ ] Real-time message updates
 - [ ] Error handling and recovery scenarios

+### Manual UI Testing
+- All UI and component rendering will be tested manually during development and review.

 ### Mobile Testing
 - [ ] Touch interactions and gestures